Skip to main content

 Tanforan Park Shopping Center opens

 The first anchor tenant, Sears, opened on October 28, 1970.
-The mall itself held its first preview opening on March 11, 1971, with about 40 stores.
-JCPenney opened on May 17, 1972.
+The mall itself held a preview opening on March 11, 1971, with approximately 40 stores.
+JCPenney followed on May 17, 1972, and The Emporium opened on September 28, 1972.

 A 1972 newspaper ad promoting the grand opening of JCPenney at Tanforan Park Mall on May 17, featuring bold text, promotional offers, and illustrations of shoppers and store merchandise.